ashleyhuxley/bomberfox/protocol.md

 ## Level Data Mode

-When the Wolf character is chosen, the application enters Level Data Mode and and waits for transmission of the level data.
+When the Wolf character is chosen, the application enters Level Data Mode and waits for transmission of the level data.
 Once the Fox character has chosen a level, the 128 bytes of level data are transferred to the Wolf, which then reverts to Command mode.